hzy46/pai/docs/manual/cluster-admin/installation-guide.md

 ```

 The folder `pai/contrib/kubespray` contains installation scripts, both for Kubernetes and OpenPAI services.
 Please run the following script to deploy Kubernetes first.
-As the name explains, we adopt Kubespray to install Kubernetes.
+As the name explains, we adopt [kubespray](https://github.com/kubernetes-sigs/kubespray) to install Kubernetes.

 ``` bash
 /bin/bash quick-start-kubespray.sh